 - Honey or Sugar: Either work with zero changes to the recipe required.

-- Buttermilk: Buttermilk, an acidic ingredient, adds richness, flavor, and aids in the loaf’s rise.
+- Buttermilk: Buttermilk, an acidic ingredient, adds richness and flavor.
+Just like it does for no yeast cinnamon rolls, it also aids in the loaf’s rise.
 If you don’t have buttermilk, see my recipe note about a DIY version.

 A sprinkle of oats, seasonings, and/or coarse salt on top is optional!

 Now that you understand why each ingredient is imperative to the recipe’s success, let’s watch a super quick recipe video.
 Yes, the process really is this easy!